vercel/next.js/docs/getting-started.md

 ---
-description: Get started with Next.js in the official documentation, and create production grade React applications that scale.
+description: Get started with Next.js in the official documentation, and learn more about all our features!
 ---

 # Getting Started